informalsystems/hermes/guide/src/commands/queries/channel.md

             identifier of the chain to query

 OPTIONS:
-        --counterparty-chain <COUNTERPARTY_CHAIN_ID>
-            identifier of the channel's destination chain
         --verbose
-            enable verbose output, displaying all client and connection ids
+            enable verbose output, displaying the client and connection ids for each channel in the response
 ```

 __Example__